mfrancetic/astro-app/migration.md

 - MultiDex enabled - should remain for dependency size
 - Java 8 compatibility - will update to Java 11+ for Compose
 - Existing test structure in place - will need adaptation for Compose

+## Migration Progress Updates
+**Important**: When completing any task in this migration, update the progress tracking section above by:
+1. Changing the task status from `[ ]` to `[x]`
+2. Updating the phase progress counters
+3. Updating the overall progress percentage
+4. Updating the feature status if a complete feature is finished

+This ensures accurate tracking of migration progress and helps identify completed vs. remaining work.

 Last Updated: 2025-09-14